Star (rocket stage): Star 48

 The Star 48 is a type of solid rocket motor developed primarily by Thiokol Propulsion, which was purchased by Orbital ATK in 2001.
 In 2018, Orbital ATK in turn was acquired by Northrop Grumman.

 The "48" designation refers to the approximate diameter of the fuel casing in inches; Thiokol had also manufactured other motors such as the Star 37 and Star 30.
 Internally, Thiokol's designation was TE-M-711 for early versions, and TE-M-799 for later ones.
 Subtypes are given one or more letter suffixes after the diameter number, or a trailing number (i.e., "-2") after the internal designation.
 The "T" prefix stands for Thiokol, and the following letter refers to the company division that developed the rocket motor.
 In this case, "E" refers to the Elkton, MD division and the "M" stands for motor.

 The most common use of the Star 48 was as the final stage of the Delta II launch vehicles.
 Other launchers such as ULA's Atlas 551 have also incorporated the motor, but with lower frequency.
 On board the Space Shuttle, the complete stage (motor plus accessories) was referred to as the Payload Assist Module (PAM), as the Shuttle could only take satellites to low Earth orbit.
 Because geostationary orbit is much more lucrative, the additional stage was needed for the final leg of the journey.
 On such missions, the stage was spin-stabilized.
 A turntable, mounted in the shuttle payload bay or atop the previous Delta stage, spun the PAM and payload to approximately 60 rpm prior to release.

 Usually after motor burnout and just prior to satellite release the spin is canceled out using a yo-yo de-spin technique.

-A non-spinning, thrust-vectoring version is known as the Star 48BV, which had its design based off of the Star 48B.
+A non-spinning, thrust-vectoring version is known as the Star 48BV, which had its design based on the Star 48B.
 It is available, but much less common.
 A Star 48BV is the final stage of the Minotaur IV+ launch vehicle.

 A Star 48B motor used in the 3rd stage of the New Horizons probe was the first part of the New Horizons mission to reach Jupiter, crossing Pluto's orbit in 2015 at a distance of 200 million kilometers.
 It is now set to leave the Solar System, traveling on a similar interstellar trajectory to its companion probe for the indefinite future.

 In 2013 a Star 48GXV was tested for the Parker Solar Probe mission as the upper stage on an Atlas V 551 vehicle, but the development was canceled, in favor of a Delta IV Heavy / Star 48BV combination.
 The Star 48GXV boasted a carbon composite casing and nozzle, enabling it to operate at triple the chamber pressure of an ordinary Star 48.
 It also featured electro-mechanical actuators to gimbal the nozzle, along with digital flight controls.